EvercityEcosystem/evercity-chain/README.md

 ### 4.3 Bonds

-Bonds are the main essence of the project.
+Bonds are the one of main essences of the project.
 The logic of the work of Evercity bonds copies the logic of the traditional issuance of bonds in the financial markets, but links the impact data on the use of proceeds with the financial parameters of the bond.
 The data on the environmental impact of the project uploaded to the blockchain changes the coupon rate.
 The parameters for these changes are configured at the stage of bond structuring.
 This mechanism is described in more detail in the platform operation scenario.

+### 4.4 Carbon Credits

+Carbon Credits pallet has several main entities:
+Project - Entity for signing carbon credits project documentation and creating annual reports Carbon Standard - Algebraic type which determines the order of signature among three roles: CC_AUDITOR, CC_STANDARD, CC_REGISTRY
+Annual Report - Entity for confirming annual volume of carbon credit issuance Carbon Credit Passport - Entity for registering carbon credits as assets Carbon Offset Certificate - Entity for granting certificates for carbon emissions offsetting using carbon credits

 # 5. Evercity project scenario